0xtopus/CS61C-repo/AceMyFile/cs61c_note.md

 This instruction loads the address of a label.
 The first line essentially sets `t3` to be a pointer to `n`.
 Next, we use `lw` to dereference `t3` which will set `t3` to the value stored at `n`.

-You can think of the code above as doing something along the lines of:
+<span id="load-variables">You can think of the code above as doing something along the lines of:</span>

 ```c
 t3 = &n;